Foundation Level - 4 sessionsview dates and locations

 It covers the same scope and content, and delivers similar learning outcomes, as a scheduled face-to face class.

 It significantly accelerates the on-the-job learning curve for engineers new to digital design, or those needing to refine their design skills before project involvement.
-With a strong emphasis on practical design and hands-on workshops, this course has been specifically developed to capture design techniques usually learned over months, in an intensive 2-day format.
+With a strong emphasis on practical design and hands-on workshops, this course has been specifically developed to capture design techniques usually learned over months, in an intensive 4-session format.

 Essential Digital Design Techniques provides the ideal first stage in full scale project training for graduate design engineers, or engineers moving into digital design from other disciplines (including software or analog design).
 As such, it is the natural precursor to the Doulos Comprehensive VHDL and Comprehensive Verilog courses, which prepare engineers for HDL application within FPGA or ASIC design projects.